jameshuang12/jameshuang12/README.md

 ### About Me:

 - 👀 I’m interested in a career field of Quantitative Developer or Software Engineering/Developer roles.
-- 🌱 I'm currently learning about C++ Low-Latency Trading Systems, React, and Rust.
+- 🌱 I'm currently learning about C++ Low-Latency Trading Systems.
 - 💞️ I plan to utilize my GitHub account to showcase my programming and professional skills.
 - 📫 The best way to reach me is email: james.huang.1@vanderbilt.edu

-# Thanks For Visiting My Github Account.
+# Thank you for visiting my Github account.
 Goodbye👋 :)